dwmetz/Mal-Hash/README.md

  </p>

 </div>
-This script will generate hashes (MD5, SHA1, SHA256), submit the MD5 to Virus Total, and produce a text file with the results.
+This script will generate file hashes (MD5, SHA1, SHA256), submit the MD5 to Virus Total, and produce a text report with the results.